 Depending on the scope, design, and previous review status of a proposed project, it will be either be reviewed by the Old Georgetown Board in its monthly public meeting, or reviewed by OGB staff and placed on the OGB Consent Calendar for approval by the OGB in its meeting.
 OGB staff will notify applicants whose cases have been placed on the agenda for the public meeting.

 - Projects determined to be compatible alterations or previously reviewed projects consistent with the OGB’s recommendations may be placed on the Old Georgetown Consent Calendar, which is subject to approval by the OGB in its meeting.
-The draft consent calendar is available online the Friday afternoon before the meeting.
+The draft consent calendar is available online the Monday afternoon (or next business day in the event of a federal holiday) before the meeting.

 - Projects requiring review by the Old Georgetown Board in its public meeting must be presented by the applicant or applicant’s representative at the OGB meeting.
-The draft agenda is available online the Friday afternoon before the meeting.
+The draft agenda is available online the Monday afternoon (or next business day in the event of a federal holiday) before the meeting.

 The approved OGB Consent Calendar recommendations as well as the Board’s recommendations on cases presented in the OGB meeting are compiled into the Old Georgetown Act Appendix.
 This appendix is forwarded to the Commission of Fine Arts for consideration and approval at the next CFA meeting.
 The draft appendix will be available online the Friday afternoon before the CFA meeting.
 The OGB/CFA review of a submission is not complete until the CFA has approved the Old Georgetown Act Appendix.